 Between Vision and Fulfillment

 Vision is given by God as an invitation and command to share in the fulfillment of His purposes.
-It is the nature of a God-given vision to set in motion a process that will ultimately lead to the fulfillment of the intention that He contained within the vision, (Isaiah 55:10-11).
+It is the nature of a God-given vision to set in motion a process that will ultimately lead to the fulfillment of the intention that He contained in Isaiah 55:10-11.

 There is usually a gap between the vision and its fulfillment.
-It may be impossible and usually is, but with vision we are set upon a journey.
+It may be impossible and usually is, but with what God reveals we are set upon a journey.
 Such as Abraham seeking the “city which has foundations, whose builder and maker is God.”
 Hebrews 11:10

 Usually vision is given while in prayer, and prayer must be the means through which a vision is fulfilled.
-Vision comes in prayer and now gives clear shape and focus to one’s prayers.
+This comes in prayer and now gives clear shape and focus to one’s prayers.

 An example from the life of Brad Long, Executive Director of PRMI:

-In Taiwan, I was given the vision of building.
+In Taiwan, I was given the vision of a building.

 A lay training center that would be a place where renewal in the Holy Spirit could take place.